GoogleCloudPlatform/microservices-demo/kustomize/components/container-images-registry/README.md

 - components/container-images-registry
 ```

-You can locally render these manifests by running `kubectl kustomize .` as well as deploying them by running `kubectl apply -k .`.
+You can locally render these manifests by running `kubectl kustomize .`.
+You can deploy them by running `kubectl apply -k .`.